Andrea-Bonnefous/CSTR-Desktop/README.md

 CTSR is a simple yet flexible **continuous reactor simulator** designed to help students and researchers visualize how **recycle streams** affect conversion, flow rates, and concentrations in steady-state systems.

-It includes a modular backend and an interactive web interface to adjust key parameters (flow rate, conversion, residence time, recycle ratio, etc.) and observe their effect.# ppchem
+It includes a modular backend and an interactive web interface to adjust key parameters (flow rate, conversion, residence time, recycle ratio, etc.) and observe their effect.